hpi-schul-cloud/gamification/README.md

 ### User

-All gamification data is always associated with a user.
+All gamification data is associated with a user.
 Users are identified by a unique string we commonly call `user_id`.
 Each user has

 - a *level*